 A rating and validation method is needed to determine the quality of the suggested concepts (and other ontological entities) and therefore the quality of the source which suggested a concept.
-The rating system itself will only return the results of the ratings to the Web service which will start the impact refinement process.
+The rating system itself will return the results of the ratings to the Web service which will start the next computation stage or the impact refinement process if the final stage of an ontology has been reached.
 The communication between the Web service and the rating system will be explained below.